-“CV” is the acronym for curriculum vitae…a fancy-schmancy term used by academics in reference to their version of the ‘résumé’.
+“CV” is the acronym for curriculum vitae…a fancy term used by academics to refer to their version of the ‘résumé’.
 According to Wikipedia, curriculum vitae is a Latin expression which can be loosely translated as [the] course of [my] life.
 Here’s a summary of mine.
 If you would like to see the 25-page-plus sleep-inducing extended version, contact me. 🙂

-For a concise overview of my education, experience, see: CDRYAN short cv Dec 2015
+For a concise overview of my education and outreach experience, see: CDRYAN short cv March 2018

 Scholarly and Professional Work